The best streaming services in 2023: how to choose between Netflix, Prime and Disney Plus

 Read our guide to the best movies on Netflix.

 Price and subscription details:

-A number of different subscriptions are available, with the most basic starting at £6.99 a month – this gets you access to all of the platform’s content but is limited to one screen at a time per account.
-HD is also not available with this plan.
+A number of different subscriptions are available, with the most basic starting at £4.99 a month – this gets you access to all of the platform’s content but is limited to one screen at a time per account, and includes adverts.
+HD is not available with this plan.